Some links in this post may be affiliate links

 Regularly turn the pot to ensure that the orchid gets adequate light on all sides for uniform growth.

-Feed Dendrobium Phalaenopsis Orchid every 4 weeks during the growing season with a water-soluble, orchid fertilizer for lush growth.
-Withhold feeding in the cold season as growth is minimal at this time.
+Withhold feeding in fall and winter to prevent fertilizer burn as growth is minimal at this time.
 Do not feed an orchid that is in flower.

-Dendrobium Phalaenopsis Orchids bloom best when they are pot-bound.
+Dendrobium Phalaenopsis Orchids bloom best when pot-bound.
 Repot only when growth begins to suffer, when the orchid has outgrown its pot and the new growth reaches out over the edge or when the soil has broken down completely.

 Basically repotting every 2-3 years should be adequate.
 Repot only when new growth begins, shortly after blooming is over.